altera-fpga/altera-fpga.github.io/docs/embedded-designs/stratix-10/sx/soc/gsrd/ug-gsrd-s10sx-soc.md

 Build instructions are the same as for standard SD or QSPI boot.
 The U-Boot, ATF and Linux binaries are all the same.
 The only differences are:

-- Hardware Design is configured for the NAND HPS Daughtercard, then recompiled
+- Quartus Design is configured for the NAND HPS Daughtercard, then recompiled
-- The PR persona.rbf files are the ones compiled by the Hardware Design configured for NAND
+- The PR persona.rbf files are the ones compiled by the Quartus Design configured for NAND

 **Note**: As the NAND used on the devkit has a smaller size than the SD card (1GB vs 2GB) the rootfs is smaller, and less functionality is provided.
 The purpose of this section is just to show Linux booting.